microsoft/FluidFramework/README.md

 ## Source Code Overview

-[Examples/Components](./examples/components) contains our latest component and chaincode demos.
+[Examples/Components](./examples/components) contains our latest component demos.
 This is the right place to get started checking out the world of Fluid.

 [Packages](./packages) contains the core Fluid runtime